Professional baseball: United States and Canada

-Major League Baseball in the United States and Canada (founded in 1869) consists of the National League (founded in 1876) and the American League (founded in 1901).
+Major League Baseball in the United States and Canada consists of the National League (founded in 1876) and the American League (founded in 1901).
 Historically, teams in one league never played teams in the other until the World Series, in which the champions of the two leagues played against each other.
 This changed in 1997 with the advent of interleague play.
-As of 2023, the Philadelphia Phillies, founded in 1883, are the oldest continuous same-name, same-city franchise in both Major League Baseball and all of American professional sports.
+The Philadelphia Phillies, founded in 1883, are the oldest continuous same-name, same-city franchise in both Major League Baseball and all of American professional sports.

 In addition to the major leagues, many North American cities and towns feature minor league teams.
 An organization officially styled Minor League Baseball, formerly the National Association of Professional Baseball Leagues, oversees nearly all minor league baseball in the United States and Canada.
-The minor leagues are divided into classes AAA, AA, High A, Low A, Short-Season A, Advanced Rookie, and Rookie.
+The minor leagues are divided into classes Triple-A, Double-A, High-A, Single-A, and Rookie.
 These minor-league divisions are affiliated with major league teams, and serve to develop young players and rehabilitate injured major-leaguers.
-The Mexican League is an independent league that is a member of Minor League Baseball and has no affiliations to any Major League Baseball teams.
-Organized Baseball is often applied as an umbrella term for all leagues — Major and minor — under the authority of the Commissioner of Baseball.
+"Affiliated baseball" (archaically, "organized baseball") is often applied as an umbrella term for all leagues — major and minor — under the authority of the Commissioner of Baseball.

-Operating outside the Minor League Baseball organization are many independent minor leagues such as the Atlantic League, American Association, Frontier League, and the feeder league to these the Empire Professional Baseball League.
+Operating outside the Minor League Baseball organization are many independent minor leagues such as the Atlantic League, American Association, Frontier League, and Empire Professional Baseball League.